 CLARISSE ROUD

-As a choreographer, Clarisse is committed to cross-disciplinary collaboration and embodied storytelling, working independently and through her collective, Clarisse Roud Works (est. 2018).
+As a choreographer, Clarisse is committed to cross-disciplinary collaboration and embodied storytelling.
 Her choreographies combine expressive physicality with symbolic narrative to create bold, thought-provoking works.
-She has received commissions from institutions such as the Youth Ensemble of Peridance (USA, 2019 & 2024), Roehampton University (UK, 2023 & 2025), and Loop Dance Company (UK, 2019), with her work presented at venues including the Resolution Dance Festival (UK) and Skirball Theatre (USA).
+She has received commissions from institutions such as the Youth Ensemble of Peridance (USA, 2019 & 2024), Roehampton University (UK, 2023 & 2025), and Loop Dance Company (UK, 2020), with her work presented at venues including the Resolution Dance Festival (UK) and Skirball Theatre (USA).

 Since 2017, Clarisse has been touring nationally with Loop Dance Company, performing works by choreographers including Sivan Rubinstein, Luke Birch, and Nina Atkinson.
 She is also a certified Mat Pilates Instructor (Pilates Academy International, 2016), incorporating body awareness and dynamic conditioning into her teaching practice.